Southern Utah University: College of Southern Utah

-In 1951, Daryl Chase became president and was responsible for the schools heightened vision and name change to the College of Southern Utah (CSU).
+In 1951, Daryl Chase became president and was responsible for the schools heightened vision and name change to the "College of Southern Utah" (CSU).
 The next college president was Royden C. Braithwaite, who took office in 1955.
 During his tenure, CSU campus almost doubled in acreage.
 Of the 28 structures on campus at the time of his death in 1991, very few had not been built or renovated under his direction.
-He oversaw the construction of the Library (now the Auditorium) in 1955, Science Building (now the General Classroom Building) in 1961, the Music Center in 1967, and an additional Library (now the Electronic Learning Center) in 1969.
+He oversaw the construction of the Library (now the Auditorium) in 1955, the Science Building (now the General Classroom Building) in 1961, the Music Center in 1967, and an additional Library (now the Electronic Learning Center) in 1969.

 A monumental addition to the College of Southern Utah was the birth of the Utah Shakespeare Festival in 1961 by Fred C. Adams.
 In its first season it attracted 3,276 visitors and in 2012 it reached 130,000.

 Southern Utah State College

-In 1969, Braithwaite oversaw the school's name change to Southern Utah State College.
+In 1969, Braithwaite oversaw the school's name change to "Southern Utah State College".
 He also coined the school's motto “Learning Lives Forever” and student enrollment grew from 360 to 2000.
 Orville D. Carnahan took over in 1978; during his three-year tenure he led the institution in an expansion of academic offerings.

 The largest expansion of growth happened under the direction of Gerald R. Sherratt who was president from 1982 until 1997.
 During his time he oversaw the creation of the Business Building in 1982 and the Centrum in 1985.